fractalwrench/portfolio/content/posts/json-2-kotlin.md

 }
 ```

-We should handle each argument in our main method.
+Now we need to handle each argument in our main method.
 If the arguments were invalid or not present, then we'll print a message indicating that was the case, otherwise we'll attempt to convert the JSON to Kotlin:

 ```
 try {